 "Immediate family" shall be defined as spouse, father, mother, sister, brother, children, grandfather, grandmother, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandchildren and grandparents of the spouse.

-ARTICLE FORTY-NINE
+Further, to be eligible for use of funeral leave, the employee must attend the funeral services.

-WAGES AND CLASSIFICATION
+ARTICLE FORTY-NINE WAGES AND CLASSIFICATION